 Gillard, Australia's first female prime minister, replaced Rudd in a party coup in June 2010.
 The dumping of Rudd, an elected prime minister, angered many voters who have never forgiven Gillard for the way she became leader.

-Gillard has failed to arrest a slump in opinion polls, which predict a major defeat in September with Labor losing about 20 seats in the 150-seat parliament.
-Despite the years of economic growth, Gillard's government has failed to win over voters who believe her economic management is flawed.
+Gillard has since failed to arrest a slump in opinion polls, which predict a major defeat in September, with Labor losing about 20 seats in the 150-seat parliament.
+Despite 21-years of economic growth, Gillard's government has failed to win over voters who believe her economic management is flawed.

 There is very little difference in economic policies between the government and conservative opposition.
-But opposition leader Tony Abbott has promised to scrap a 30 percent tax on coal and iron ore mine profits, and to scrap an unpopular tax on carbon, if his party wins power.
+But opposition leader Tony Abbott has promised to scrap a 30 percent tax on coal and iron ore mine profits, and to scrap an unpopular tax on carbon, if it wins power.

-Financial markets had little reaction to the leadership rumblings.
+Financial markets had little reaction to the news.
 The Australian dollar was a shade firmer on the day thanks mainly to a surprisingly strong reading of manufacturing from China, Australia's biggest export market.